rabtennamgyal/TOP-Project-Battleship/README.md

 🤷‍♂️ last hovering effect of carrier still lingers.
-🤷‍♂️ Need to work on the function aiShipPlacement()
+🤷‍♂️ Need to work on the function aiShipPlacement() !important 🤷‍♂️ AI takes some time to produce a legal number